Quarmzy1/manuel/Ethical Hacking chatbox/Information Gathering.md

 sends some **ICMP** packets and **expect** responses from the target system

-ping -c 1 ug.edu.gh \# 1 echo request to a host
+ping -c 1  example.edu.cb \# 1 echo request to a host

 - fping -g 199.66.11.0/24 \# Send echo requests to ranges

-- host ug.edu.gh \# Tells you the sysyems is up and running
+- host  example.edu.cb \# Tells you the sysyems is up and running

 - whois \<Target IP\> \#Gives more info about the server running